splunk/public-o11y-docs/admin/user-management/roles/users-assign-roles.rst

 #.
 In the :guilabel:`Manage Roles` dialog box, select one or more of the selected roles, then select the left-pointing arrow to move the roles back to the :guilabel:`Available Roles` panel.
 #.
 Select :guilabel:`Assign Roles` to confirm.

-.. note:: You can use the :guilabel:`Remove All` link to remove all available roles to a user.
+.. note:: You can use the :guilabel:`Remove All` link to add all available roles to a user.

 Edit roles for multiple users